 The trickier bit can be deciding how to get rid of your clutter, especially if you paid good money for some of it.
 However, there’s a lot of truth to be found in the saying, “One man’s trash is another man’s treasure” because there’s nearly always someone out there who will pay to take the things you don’t want off your hands.

-Decluttering is a fantastic way to boost your bank balance, whilst giving a new lease of life to items that you no longer use.
-So we’ve handpicked five effective tools that you can use to make money from your clutter – why not give it a try?
+Decluttering is a fantastic way to boost your bank balance and give a new lease of life to items that you no longer use.
+We’ve handpicked five effective tools that you can use to make money from your clutter – why not give it a try?

 When we upgrade things like laptops and mobile phones, it’s easy to stash away old versions, often thinking that you paid too much money for it to simply throw it away.
 But the good news is, you don’t have to!